aimeeu/cardiganpeke/content/en/docs/about/dogs/index.md

 ## George

-**Registered Name**: Primah's Dragon Slayer
+**Registered Name**: Primah's Dragonslayer

-George is a Tibetan Spaniel, a rare breed that is not a spaniel.
+George is a Tibetan Spaniel, a rare and ancient breed that is not a spaniel.
+Tibentan monks bred Tibbies to be companions and watch dogs.

 I plan to show George in conformation and train him for companion events.

 {{< figure src="george.png" height="50%" width="50%" >}}